coneco-lab/modified-ant/README.md

 # **Planned improvements:**

-- This code is being published before piloting, meaning that some task parameters might (and probably will) change (date of publication: December 2023)
+- This code pertains a pilot experiment, meaning that task parameters might change over time
+    - Coming soon: distinction between timings for use with EEG and timings for use with fMRI (in `config.py`), with conditional logic to switch between them (in `master_script.py`)
 - Add functions to compile `mant-conditions.csv` automatically
 - Refactor for higher elegance and efficiency (if/as needed)
-- Add code to analyse and visualize output data

 ---